edoyango/learngenomics.dev/docs/04-genomic-file-formats/04-VCF-files.md

 # VCF Files

 The **Variant Call Format** (or VCF) is the most common format for storing variants detected in next-generation sequencing data.
-Typically, these files will be bgzipped and indexed.
-Each VCF file contains a header (typically used for storing metadata) and a list of variants.
-Minimally, each variant contains information about the where the variant lives in the genome and a definition of the change caused by the variant.
-It also supports storing information about the cohort samples and which samples contain which variants (effectively a [num_variants] X [num_samples] matrix with information on every sample, variant pair.)
+Typically, these files will be bgzipped and indexed. <mark>Each VCF file contains a header (typically used for storing metadata) and a list of variants.
+Minimally, each variant contains information about the where the variant lives in the genome and a definition of the change caused by the variant.</mark> It also supports storing information about the cohort samples and which samples contain which variants (effectively a [num_variants] X [num_samples] matrix with information on every sample, variant pair.)

 Concretely, the minimal VCF looks like this.